Amoshappy/golang/example-mysql/Readme.md

 One environment variables must be set: `COMPOSE_MYSQL_URLS`.

-* COMPOSE_MYSQL_URL - the Compose connection string for the MySQK database.
+* COMPOSE_MYSQL_URL - the Compose connection string for the MySQL database.
 Remember to create a user for ScyllaDB and include that user's credentials in the URL.

 ### Examples